dbarzin/mercator/docs/api.md

 The fields to be supplied are those described in the [data model](/mercator/model/).

-To get access to advanced filters, feel free to check the related page: [API Avanced (filters)](./apifilters.md)
+To get access to advanced filters, feel free to check the related page: [API Advanced (filters)](./apifilters.md)

 ### Access rights